Tech-Chess/tech-chess.github.io/_posts/2018-11-11-FallTournament.md

 categories: events
 featured_image: 'img/StataCenter.jpg'
 tags: tournament stata uscf
-lead_text: 'A rated USCF tournament hosted at the MIT Stata Center on Monday November 12.'
+lead_text: 'A rated USCF tournament hosted at the MIT Stata Center on Monday November 12th.'
 ---

-Join us for our sixth tournament, hosted at MIT on Monday, November 12th!
+Come join us for a fun half-day of chess on Monday, November 12th!
 We will be hosting the tournament at the beautiful [MIT Stata Center](https://en.wikipedia.org/wiki/Ray_and_Maria_Stata_Center).

 Previous results are linked [here](http://www.uschess.org/datapage/event-search.php?name=&state=ANY&city=&date_from=&date_to=&order=D&minsize=&affil=G6046684&timectl=&mode=Find).
 Our last tournament was the 2018 MIT Spring Open, linked [here](http://www.uschess.org/msa/XtblMain.php?201805061332)!